selfdriven-engagement/governance/docs/pages/updates-nov2025.md

 # Update # NOV 2025

 We haven't done an update for a little while, so this is a catch up one!
-We plan to grt back to monthly updates / refkections.
+We plan to get back to monthly updates / reflections.

 ## selfdriven Foundation